gridsmartercities/python-serverless-template/README.md

 ### Buildspec Files

-Two buildspec files are included, one for the "dev" build and the other for the "stg" (Staging) build.
-A production build could also be generated from the "stg" buildspec, and could be triggered by, say, if the integration tests have successfully run on the staging build.
+Two buildspec files are included, one for the *dev* build and the other for the *stg* (Staging) build.
+A production build could also be generated from the *stg* buildspec, and could be triggered by, say, if the integration tests have successfully run on the staging build.

 ### API Contract Specification